CreamWithIce/VRacing/README.md

 <h1 style = "text-align: center"> VRACING</h1>
 <p style="text-align: center">
-A VR racing game developed for a VR class for the Meta Quest 2
+A VR racing game developed for a VR class for the Meta Quest 2 This game could not have been developed without my friend in creating this project [Fury-Master](https://github.com/Fury-Master)
 </p>

 Installation